Greenwich Admirals: Youth teams

-Greenwich Admirals run youth age groups in the London Junior League from under-14s all the way up to under-18s, giving the first team a great feed of youth talent.
+Greenwich Admirals run youth age groups in the London Junior League from under-14s all the way up to under-18s, giving the first team exposure to youth talent.

 Greenwich Admirals' youth section, is renowned for producing good players.
 This was shown in 2009 when Jacko Brennan and Gary Sergeant were both selected in the 32-man England squad for games against France and the Australian Institute Of Sport.

 In 2010 both the under-16 and under-18 teams became London champions beating Hainault and Medway in their respective finals.

 Greenwich Admirals now play their games in Kidbrooke Lane, Eltham, at Blackheath FC Well Hall ground.